MAYHEM-Lab/cspot/README.md

 cd mio; make
 cd cspot; make

+CSPOT requires CZMQ.
+If it isn't installed, there is a script (which must be run as root) in

+cspot/zmq/install-zmq.sh

+that will install the necessary dependencies under CentOS 7.

 All of the example applications codes ae in cspot/apps.
 The build model assumes that the host machine is running CentOS 7 (see the github wiki for details)